grantcarthew/node-scalable-blob-store/README.md

 ## Known Issues

-There is an issue in `scalable-blob-store` that I have no work around for as of yet.
-If there are a large number of blobs added and then removed from the store, you may have directories with small numbers of files in them, or empty.
+There is a minor issue in `scalable-blob-store`.
+If there are a large number of blob files added and then removed from the blob store, you may have empty directories or directories with a small number of files in them.
 These directories will never be removed and will not be populated.

-There are two possible solutions for this problem:

-- A maintenance task to remove empty directories and migrate low numbered directories into other directories.
-This is not something that `scalable-blob-store` can do and the developer needs to build this.
-- A better solution would be to replace the cached blob path (`this.currentBlobPath`) on the 'blobStore' object with a valid path that is not full.

-For my use case, removal of large numbers of files is unlikely to occur, so my motivation to build a solution for this issue is quite low.
+If you wish to prevent empty or sparsely populated directories you will need to run a maintenance task against the `blobStoreRoot` directory.
+This maintenance task will need to look for empty or incomplete directories and call the [setCurrentBlobDir](#setcurrentblobdir) method passing in the empty `blobPath`.

+For your application you may find you rarely remove large numbers of blob files.
+If this is the case then this issue can be ignored.

 ## Testing

 There are two methods for testing `scalable-blob-store`:

-1.  _Unit Testing_ which uses [tape][tape-url] and the local `os.tmpdir()` directory.
+1.  _Unit Testing_ which uses [jest][jest-url] and the local `os.tmpdir()` directory.
 2.  _Manual Testing_ which will create directories and files on your local disk.

 ### Unit Testing